executablebooks/jupyter-cache/docs/using/cli.md

 :input: y
 ```

+## Add a custom reader to read notebook files

 By default, notebook files are read using the [nbformat reader](https://nbformat.readthedocs.io/en/latest/api.html#nbformat.read).
 However, you can also specify a custom reader, defined by an entry point in the `jcache.readers` group.
 Included with jupyter_cache is the [jupytext](https://jupytext.readthedocs.io) reader, for formats like MyST Markdown: